Rotating wormholes in Einstein-Dirac-Maxwell theory: Numerical solutions

 The typical spatial distributions of the field functions are exemplified by Figs.~\ref{fig_plots_sols} and~\ref{fig_EMfields} for the case of the system with the uncoupled spinor field ($\bar{e}=0$).
 The plots are made in a meridional plane $\varphi=\text{const.}$ spanned by the coordinates $u=\sqrt{x^2+x_0^2}\sin\theta$ and $v=\sqrt{x^2+x_0^2}\cos\theta$.
-Such coordinates imply that all space is divided into two subspaces located at $x>0$ and $x<0$, and they are joined together along a circle with radius $x_0$.
+Such coordinates imply that the whole space is divided into two subspaces located at $x>0$ and $x<0$, and they are joined together along a circle with radius $x_0$.
 As explicitly clear from the graphs shown in Fig.~\ref{fig_plots_sols}, there is an asymmetry of the solutions with respect to the reflection of the radial coordinate, $x\to -x$, whereas the solutions are symmetric with respect to the equatorial plane $\theta=\pi/2$.
 In turn, from the graphs of equipotential lines of the energy density $\bar{T}_t^t$, one can clearly see the configuration oblateness along the rotation axis $v$ (see the line 0.25).
 Also, from the graphs for the electric, $\mathbf{E}$, and magnetic, $\mathbf{H}$, field strengths calculated using Eq.~\eqref{EM_components} and shown in Fig.~\ref{fig_EMfields}, it is seen that the electric lines of force enter the throat from the subspace with $x>0$ and exit to the subspace with $x<0$.
 In turn, the magnetic field demonstrates a behaviour typical of an axially symmetric dipole field sourced by the current associated with the spinor field and given by the right-hand side of Eq.~\eqref{feqs_40}.

-To conclude this section, let us demonstrate the influence of the magnitude of the throat parameter $x_0$ on the geometry of the wormhole.
+Let us now demonstrate the influence of the magnitude of the throat parameter $x_0$ on the geometry of the wormhole.
 To do so, consider the shape of wormholes rotating with different rotational velocities, but having equal throat radii $\bar{R}_e$.
 For this purpose, we employ the embedding diagram, using which one can visualize the wormhole metric at fixed $t$ in the equatorial plane $\theta=\pi/2$.
 Namely, the wormhole metric can be isometrically embedded in Euclidean space as follows:

 where $\rho=\rho(r)$ and $z=z(r)$.
 Hence it follows that

 and this enables one to find the corresponding dependence $z(r)$.
 Then, using the above parametric dependencies $\rho=\rho(r)$ and $z=z(r)$, we show in Fig.~\ref{fig_embed} the embedding diagrams for the wormholes supported by a neutral spinor field ($\bar{e}=0$) with fixed equatorial throat radius $\bar{R}_e\approx 1.5$ spinning with the rotational velocities $\bar{v}_e=0.04$ (the case of $x_0=0.2, \bar{\Omega}=-0.2$) and $\bar{v}_e=0.32$ (the case of $x_0=1, \bar{\Omega}=-0.9$).
 Hence we see that to obtain the required fixed radius $\bar{R}_e\approx 1.5$ the configuration with $x_0=1$ must rotate with the rotational velocity which is eight times the velocity of the system with $x_0=0.2$.
 This, of course, has the result that the shape of the wormhole becomes squeezed down along the rotation axis $z^\prime$, as demonstrated in Fig.~\ref{fig_embed}.